-Pia is a UKCP registered integrative arts psychotherapist, and draws upon a wide range of creative and reflective tools to support her clients through their personal journeys.
+Pia is a UKCP registered integrative arts psychotherapist and author, drawing upon a range of creative and reflective tools to support her clients through their personal journeys.
 She builds upon 25 years of group work with a range of audiences, ages and cultures, weaving together arts psychotherapy with a previous background in advertising, qualitative/social research and creative facilitation.
-Her independent practice is based at The London Art Therapy Centre, in Kings Cross, London.
+From September, her practice will be based at Studio 34, Bickerton House, Archway Studios, North London.

 With a Masters and Diploma from the Institute for Arts in Therapy and Education (IATE), Pia has clinical experience in hospitals and schools, including Place 2 Be, Kids Company, Homerton and Newham Hospital, in its miscarriage and stillbirth unit.
 Pia worked with Women + Health Community Centre in Camden to create an innovative counselling and body therapy programme to support pregnant women and mothers for birth and beyond.
 Pia’s TEDx talk, The Heroine’s Journey, shows some of her thinking on art as a compass in times of transition.

 In addition to her art therapy, Pia is a published author.
-Her series of Therapeutic Fairy Tales, and Manual on the therapeutic use of story, created in collaboration with artist, Sarah Pimenta from Social Fabric, will come out in August 2020, published by Speechmark, Routledge.
+Her series of Therapeutic Fairy Tales, and Manual on the therapeutic use of storybooks, created in collaboration with artist, Sarah Pimenta from Social Fabric, comes out this August 2020, published by Speechmark, Routledge.

-Pia also designed Sometimes I Feel, a creative story-card resource to support children in exploring both positive and challenging feelings.
+Pia also designed Sometimes I Feel, a creative story-card resource to support children and adults in exploring and recognising a range of positive and challenging feelings.